CharlesButcher/LaunchBar-smart-title-case/README.md

 # LaunchBar-smart-title-case

-A LaunchBar action to convert text to title case ignoring "small words"
+A LaunchBar action to convert text to title case ignoring "small words".

 As a writer based in Europe I dislike and fear US-style "title case" headlines, which capitalise the first letter of most words.
 Most word processors and text editors offer a function to convert text to title case, but in my experience this is always a "dumb" process.
 Small words such as "A" and "The" always end up capitalised, whereas most style guides agree that they should remain lowercase.